Harshani-Rathnayake/Project-2-Gridworld-Policy-Optimization-with-Dynamic-Programming-and-Monte-Carlo-Algorithms/README.md

 ## How to Run the Code:

 ### Option 1: Run on Google Colab (Recommended)
-1. Click the notebook file: `Project 2: Gridworld_Policy_Optimization_DP_and_MC.ipynb`
+1. Download the notebook file `Project 2: Gridworld_Policy_Optimization_DP_and_MC.ipynb` from this GitHub repository to your computer
-2. At the top of the page, click Open in Colab
+2. Go to [https://colab.research.google.com](https://colab.research.google.com) in your web browser
+3. Click File > Upload notebook in the Colab menu
+4. Select the downloaded `.ipynb` file from your computer and upload it
-3. Go to Runtime > Run all to execute all cells sequentially
+5. Once opened, run all the cells by clicking Runtime > Run all

 ### Option 2: Run Locally with Python 3
 1. Ensure Python 3 and Jupyter Notebook are installed on your system